MillerOvermoyer/MillerOvermoyer/README.md

 - 👋 Hi, I’m @MillerOvermoyer
 - 👀 I’m interested in software development and user experience
-- 🌱 I’m currently learning Vue and other skills at Tech Elevator
+- 🌱 I’m currently learning Software Development at NEIT
 - 📫 Check out my linkedin -

 <!---
 MillerOvermoyer/MillerOvermoyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.